mmarchetti90/scRNA-Seq-analysis/10X_analysis/README.md

 	file_dir
-					Location of the HDF5 file, as well as Pickle files where the PCA and UMAP models are stored.
+					Location of the HDF5 file, as well as Pickle files where the PCA and UMAP models are stored
 					Default = './'

 /// ---------- ///